-If you have a personal injury case and you end up filing a claim with an insurance company -- whether your own or the other party's insurance carrier -- a claims adjuster might contend that the insurance policy involved does not cover your accident.
+If you have a personal injury case and you end up filing a claim with an insurance company—your own or the other party's—a claims adjuster might contend that the insurance policy involved does not cover your accident.
 The reasons given for this kind of response might be:

-An adjuster’s contention that there is no coverage does not end settlement negotiations.
-Instead, the coverage question simply becomes one more element in your negotiations.
+When an insurance adjuster contends that there is no coverage for your accident, that does not end personal injury settlement talks.
+Instead, the coverage question simply becomes one more element in the injury settlement negotiation process.

 First, ask the adjuster to give you a written explanation of the insurance company's reasons for claiming there is no coverage, including references to the specific policy provisions that limit coverage.
-This will reveal whether the adjuster is just bluffing and will give you a chance to respond to the reasons more specifically.
+This will reveal whether the adjuster is just bluffing, and will give you a chance to respond to the reasons more specifically.
 (Get more tips on first discussions with an insurance adjuster after an accident.)

 If the adjuster does not agree to give you a written explanation, write a letter to the adjuster confirming your conversation, the denial of coverage, and the adjuster's refusal to explain in writing.
-This letter may pressure the adjuster to give you the information, because an insurance claims supervisor will not like having such a letter in the insurance company's file.
+This letter may pressure the adjuster to give you the information, because a claims supervisor will not like having such a letter in the insurance company's file.
 If you eventually go to the insurance commission or file a lawsuit to pursue your claim, the presence of this kind of letter in the claim file would show the insurance company's lack of cooperation (and could suggest improper negotiation tactics or even "bad faith").

 In many cases, an adjuster will initially contend that there is no coverage.
 As soon as you indicate that you will not abandon your claim, however, the adjuster will begin to negotiate a settlement anyway.
-If, after that, you cannot reach a satisfactory settlement because of the coverage question -- or any other problem -- you will have to move into other negotiating strategies.
+If, after that, you cannot reach a satisfactory settlement because of the coverage question (or any other problem) you will have to move into other settlement negotiating strategies.

 In claiming that there is no insurance coverage for your accident, an adjuster may tell you that "the lawyers" have said there is no coverage.
 The adjuster may even send you a copy of a letter from a company lawyer echoing that "fact".
 Do not be impressed.
 A company lawyer's opinion that there may not be coverage for your accident is no more binding than anyone else's opinion.
 Whether or not there is coverage depends on the terms of the policy, and a policy can often be read in several different ways, depending on the facts.
 If the matter goes to court, ambiguities in a policy are often resolved in favor of coverage.
 Bottom line: The lawyer's opinion doesn't resolve the matter.